 There is one ground for divorce: irretrievable breakdown of the marriage.
-There are five facts that you can use to prove this breakdown – for details, see my last blog.
+There are five facts that you can use to prove this breakdown – for details, see blog.
 To be granted a divorce, you must show that the marriage has broken down, by proving at least one of those five facts.
 So why might the court refuse your divorce petition?

 If there is irretrievable breakdown but none of the five facts can be proven, then there’s little chance of you getting a divorce.

 On the other hand, if at least one of the facts can be proven, but the marriage hasn’t broken down irretrievably (for example, if there has been adultery but you and your spouse have remained together for more than six months after the adultery was discovered), again, no divorce can be granted.

 These are the two main reasons why a divorce petition might be unsuccessful, but there are certain other circumstances in which the court might refuse to grant a divorce too:

 If you have been married for less than one year, you cannot petition for a divorce, even if there is irretrievable breakdown and you can prove at least one of the five facts.
 You have to wait until 12 months from the date of your marriage, or apply for an annulment or judicial separation where appropriate.